Should You Keep the Sabbath?

 Following their Lord’s example, the early disciples met on the first day of the week to observe the Lord’s Supper and hear the preaching of God’s Word (Acts 20:7).
 The apostle Paul directed that a collection for the saints be taken on the first day of the week, when the church met for worship, so that there would be no need for a special collection when he came to visit the church: “Upon the first day of the week let every one of you lay by him in store, as God hath prospered him, that there be no gatherings when I come” (1 Cor.
 16:2).

 3. God has directed that a holy convocation of his people be called on the Sabbath day.
-A convocation is defined as “an assembly of persons called together to a meeting” (from the Latin com, together, plus vocare, to call).
+A convocation is an assembly of persons called together to a meeting (from the Latin com, together, plus vocare, to call).
 God instructed: “Six days shall work be done: but the seventh day is the sabbath of rest, an holy convocation; ye shall do no work therein: it is the sabbath of the Lord in all your dwellings” (Lev.
 23:3).
-The elders of the church are responsible for calling God’s people together for public worship.
+The elders of the church are responsible for calling the church together for public worship.

 4. Sabbath-keeping is connected with reverence for God’s sanctuary, the place where he himself dwells: “Ye shall keep my sabbaths, and reverence my sanctuary: I am the Lord” (Lev.
 26:2).
 In the New Testament the sanctuary is identified as the gathered people of God.
 Paul wrote, “Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are” (1 Cor.
 3:16–17; note that the plural “ye” is used, not the singular “thou”).
 Thus, the Sabbath is to be kept by gathering with God’s people for the purpose of meeting with the risen Christ who dwells in the midst of his church.